r0gue-io/pop-cli/crates/pop-cli/README.md

 ### Parachains

-Use `pop` to start a new Parachain project:
+Use `pop` to create a new Parachain project:

 ```sh
 # Create a minimal parachain